Technigo/project-survey/README.md

 # Project 10 @ Technigo Bootcamp - Build a survey form using React

 The second week with React - This week's project is to use React to build a survey form.
-When the survey is answered bu users, they should see a summary of their answer.
+When the survey is answered by users, they should see a summary of their answer.

 ## To learn this week 🧠